 - Eligibility for Clinical Membership in the American Psychoanalytic Association (APsA) as a Psychotherapist-In-Training or after completion of the program as a Psychotherapist.

 The admission process consists of submitting an application and having one or two interviews.
 We will want to talk with you about your interest in the program, your clinical experiences, and what you hope to gain from participating in this program.

 We welcome questions you may have about the program.
-Applications for the 2022-24 cohort will be accepted starting in May 2022, after the Open House on May 14th.
-You can download the application and the ethical disclosure form by clicking the links below.
+Applications for the 2024-26 cohort will be accepted starting in May 2024.
+You can review the previous cohort’s application and the ethical disclosure form by clicking the links below.

-We are delighted you are applying to the Two-Year Certificate Program, Psychoanalytic Psychotherapy: Theory, Process, and Social Applicability.
+We are delighted you are interested in our Two-Year Certificate Program, Psychoanalytic Psychotherapy: Theory, Process, and Social Applicability.
 We are a learning community committed to helping one another engage with psychoanalytic theory to deepen clinical work in all settings and to promote healing in our communities.

-Completed applications for the 2022-24 cohort will be accepted after the Open House on May 14, 2022.
+Completed applications for the 2024-26 cohort will be accepted starting in the Spring of 2024.